mprinc/vuejs.org/src/v2/guide/components.md

 })
 ```

-As you'll see above, we just add the slot where we want it to go -- and that's it.
+As you'll see above, we just <span class='important'>add the slot where we want it to go</span> -- and that's it.
 We're done!

 That's all you need to know about slots for now, but once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Slots](components-slots.html).

 ## Dynamic Components

-Sometimes, it's useful to dynamically switch between components, like in a tabbed interface:
+Sometimes, it's useful to <span class='definition'>dynamically switch between components</span>, like in a tabbed interface:

 {% raw %}
 <div id="dynamic-component-demo" class="demo">